egehanasal/EN_Shopping/README.md

 # EN_Shopping
-- A desktop shopping application written with Python to understand the basics of OOP and tkinter.
+- A desktop shopping application written with Python to practice the basics of OOP and tkinter.